 After finding the product, the next step is to research it.
 Is the niche in which the product lies oversaturated or competitive or trendy?
 Is your price competitive?
 To do the research, you can always go to other established eCommerce websites like Amazon, Flipkart, eBay, etc., and search for the product and see if it’s trending or in the best-sellers.

 3. Map out the Hurdles you may face

 Think about the challenges you may face while running an eCommerce store.
 The shipping costs, low stocks, late deliveries, returned orders, payment disputes, crashing of your site (don’t overestimate your growth but always consider it a possibility), etc. Map out all the hurdles you may face and the solutions to them so that you have a plan of action ready when the challenge arises.

 Also Read: Cheapest Way To Start A Website

 4. Find a Domain, Name the STORY

 You have discovered the hero of your story, the product you want to sell.
 The next thing you need to do is to think about an appropriate domain name for your website.
-Domain names are really important.
-You need something that represents the purpose of your website with clarity.
+It’s really important to have a domain name for your business that represents the purpose of your website with clarity.
+Also don’t forget about creating a modern logo, that will show from the first sight, what is your product.
 Search if the name is available, and if it is, register it with a good domain registrar.
 If not, you can always choose something better and register it with a registrar.